©2023 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 i. take any other action that is warranted under the circumstances.

-The Committee shall notify the Complainant and the ABC Credential Holder of its determination and action to be taken in writing within 30 days of the date of its decision.
+The Committee shall notify the Complainant and the ABC Credential Holder of its determination and action to be taken in writing within 15 days of the date of its decision.
+Any sanction levied by the Committee against the ABC Credential Holder will take effect the date of the notification letter.
 If the ABC Credential Holder has been suspended or has had his/her/its credential revoked, the ABC Credential Holder will not be eligible to obtain any other ABC credential during the period of the suspension or revocation.

 If the ABC Credential Holder desires to appeal (Appeal) the Committee’s decision, he/she/it must notify the Committee, in writing (Appeal Notice) within 15 days of the date of the Committee’s decision.
+Any sanction levied by the Committee shall remain in effect during the Appeal.
 The Appeal Notice must be: (i) mailed by certified mail, return receipt requested; (ii) mailed by verifiable overnight express mail service; or (iii) sent by electronic message, which is capable of being verified as coming from the ABC Credential Holder, to ABC’s headquarters.
 The Appeal Notice must include a detailed description of all reasons and bases for the Appeal.
 The Appeal Notice shall not be longer than 1,000 words and shall include only information previously not provided to the Committee.
 The Appeal must be based upon at least one of the reasons set forth in Rule R7.2.
-Along with the Appeal Notice, the ABC Credential Holder shall pay to ABC the applicable Appeal administrative fee in effect at the time.
 If the ABC Credential Holder accepts the Committee’s determination and sanctions or if the ABC Credential Holder does not Appeal within the 15 day time period, the Committee’s conclusions and sanctions shall be deemed final and be effective the date of the initial notification.
-The Committee shall so notify the Complainant and the ABC Credential Holder in writing.
+The Committee shall so notify the Complainant and the ABC Credential Holder in writing that it has received an Appeal Notice.
 The Committee shall forward the Appeal Notice to the Board.
 The Board shall consider the written statement and all available evidence.
 The ABC Credential Holder shall pay for all of his/her/its own costs.